-This platform offer organization with a tool that developers and connect a technology stack that assists in creating personalization tools, email platforms and adapting to latest market and technology trends.
+This platform offer organization with a tool that developers and connect a technology stack that assists in creating personalization tools, email platforms and adapting to the latest market and technology trends.

 CDPs provide access to businesses to collect data in any form; whether it is calling via API or direct queries to the database.
 This is why CDPs drive the best consumer experiences other than the counterparts.

 3. CDP data can be used across multiple marketing segments or teams